 Water for the environment continues to be delivered as part of SA's entitlement flow.
 In addition, water for the environment is now arriving at the border from releases in the Murray and Goulburn rivers as part of the spring pulse.
-Although the spring pulse will remain in channel, it is expected to support Murray cod breeding, increased river productivity and benefits to the lower lakes and Coorong.
-Flows at the SA border are expected to increase up to 16 GL/day in the coming week due to the arrival of water for the environment releases in the Murrumbidgee.
+Although the spring pulse will remain in channel, it is expected to support Murray cod breeding, increased river productivity and provide benefits to the lower lakes and Coorong.
+Environmental water is expected to continue to be delivered over the next few weeks from releases in the Murray and Murray and Murrumbidgee.